OakarminIron/Obsidian/README.md

 # Knowledge Graph Repository

 Welcome to my Knowledge Graph Repository!
-This repository contains categorized knowledge and notes on various topics.
+This repository contains categorised knowledge and notes on various topics.
 To view and explore the contents, you will need to download and install Obsidian, a personal knowledge base and note-taking software that operates on Markdown files.

 ## Installation